slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - stuff that looks fun for you and looks like work for others.
 - take risks to boost your immune system.

-> *'Career capital is the unique skills that make you rare and valuable.'
+> *"Career capital is the unique skills that make you rare and valuable.'
-'Be so good that they cannot ignore you.' -- Cal Newport*
+'Be so good that they cannot ignore you."
+-- Cal Newport*

-> *'Your income is directly proportional to the need for what you do and your ability to do it.' -- Jim Rohn*
+> *"Your income is directly proportional to the need for what you do and your ability to do it."
+-- Jim Rohn*

-> *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*
+> *"Your work is the greatest mean at your disposal for expressing your social intelligence.'*

 ### Employee or entrepreneur?